mi3afzal/10k-Bootcamp-Assignments/README.md

 ## Assignment 3 Instructions
+Change the Components from the assignment you made from class components to functional stateless components

 ## Assignment 4 Instructions
+You're given a starter template with dummy data.
+You will be creating a "ADD THE NUMBERS GAME" in which you will display three random number and proposed answer on the screen.
+This proposed number could by right answer or could be wrong

 ## Assignment 5 Instructions
+This exercise all about Controlled Components.
+This app should reflect all the text you typed in input field.
+If there is nothing in input box, nothing should be printed to the page.

 ## Assignment 6 Instructions
+This is the running app.
+You need to modify it to make it modular and do stuff like passing data into components, create Stateless Functional Components where appropriate, add state to components where needed, updating state functionality if state added to component, and create Controlled Components if needed.

 ## Assignment 7 Instructions
+This is the running app.
+You need to modify it to make it modular and do stuff like passing data into components, create Stateless Functional Components where appropriate, add state to components where needed, updating state functionality if state added to component, and create Controlled Components if needed.

+App should taker user name as input and show the list below as follows {user name} has played 0 games.

 ## Assignment 8 Instructions
+This is the running chat app.
+You need to modify it to make it modular and do stuff like passing data into components, create Stateless Functional Components where appropriate, add state to components where needed, updating state functionality if state added to component, and create Controlled Components if needed.